livecycle/preevy/site/docs/integrations/docker-extension.md

    URLs created by the extension are consistent, shareable and can be use by a browser or any other http client.
    Using these URLs, your team members will be able to see and interact with your local version of the app as long as the tunnel is open your workstation is running.
-   Private environments require adding team members to your organization, and upon access, your team members will be prompt to authenticate.
+   Private environments require adding team members to your organization, and upon access, your team members will be prompted to authenticate.

    ![Livecycle Docker Extension](docker-ext-5.png)